 Choki Traditional Art School (CTAS) founded by Thrimdep Choki Dorji in 1999.

-After his retirement from Civil Service, Dasho Choki Dorji was approached by children who were interested to learn arts but could not get admission in the National Painting School due to qualification requirement.
+After his retirement from Civil Service, the late Dasho Choki Dorji was approached by children who were interested to learn arts but could not get admission in the National Painting School due to qualification requirement.
 His interest and love for the profession and zeal to keep alive the zorig chusum (13 Arts and Crafts) inspired him to teach these children at his house.
 These students came from humble families far away, so he kept them in his house and provided free food and lodge.
 Soon enough the news spread and many parents started bringing their children.
 Thus the idea to establish a small school and provide learning opportunities for the economically and disadvantaged children was conceived.

 “The school has provided me the opportunity to develop myself and now, not only am I able to support my family but I can also give back to the school by supporting the school as the chairman of the Alumni Association.”